Q-point/Microblaze-USB104A7_Video/README.md

 # Microblaze-USB104A7_Video
-Image processing pipeleine on USB104A7
+Image processing pipeline on USB104A7